Adaptive Cruise Control with Sensor Fusion

 ACCTestBenchScenario.m.
 To see how you can define the scenario, see the Scenario Creation section.

 The motion of the ego vehicle is controlled by the control system and is not read from the scenario file.
 Instead, the ego vehicle position, velocity, yaw angle, and yaw rate are received as inputs from the Vehicle Dynamics block and are packed into a single actor pose structure using the

 packEgo MATLAB function block.

-The Scenario Reader block reads the actor pose data from the scenario file
+The Scenario Reader block reads the actor pose data from the